DCPROGS/HJCFIT/documentation/source/manual/roots.rst

   .. note::

-     This packag can be compiled to use 128bit reals.
+     This package can be compiled to use 128bit reals.
 However, numpy does not provide all of its linear algebra utilities for such type.
 As consequence, this package exposes some of the functionality that it needs for its reals.